awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ### Deleting a NAT gateway<a name="nat-gateway-deleting"></a>

 You can delete a NAT gateway using the Amazon VPC console\.
-After you've deleted a NAT gateway, its entry remains visible in the Amazon VPC console for a short time period \(usually an hour\), after which it's automatically removed\.
+After you delete a NAT gateway, its entry remains visible in the Amazon VPC console for a short time period \(usually an hour\), after which it's automatically removed\.
 You cannot remove this entry yourself\.

 **To delete a NAT gateway**